jdangerx/thumper/README.md

 [x] audio normalization
 [] click track?
-[] fix annoying clicking sound at the beginning of recording
+[] fix annoying clicking sound at the beginning of recording [] ctrl-click to set playback pos
+  [] this needs some work - get the correct playback pos from click, and make sure the events are getting propagated at the right time

+[] import/export
 [] websockets for collaboration
   [] connect to a websocket server
   [] send a message once the recording stops